onestardao/WFGY/TensionUniverse/BlackHole/Q023_strong_cp_problem.md

    * Minimal interface:

-     * Inputs: a descriptor of a strong interaction context (for example which QCD effective theory and energy scale are used).
+     * Inputs: a descriptor of a strong interaction context, for example which QCD effective theory and energy scale are used.
      * Output: a bundle of observables `{theta_eff, O_EDM}` suitable for use in tension calculations.

    * Preconditions: